 - Career status

 - High-deployment per diem

 - Personal money allowances paid to high-ranking officers

-Please keep in mind this list is not an all-inclusive list and it is subject to change.
+Please note: This is not an all-inclusive list, and it is subject to change.
 Always check with an accountant or your base finance office for further details.

 See these related articles regarding military pay and taxes: